 Kulik made three attempts and finally got there in 1927.
 Nonetheless, the team found no physical evidence.
 There was no crater, no meteor fragments, and no photos to help.
 Without concrete information, speculations went wild.
 If the space object was rock or iron, there should be some remnants of it.
 However, comets consist primarily of ice.
 Therefore, in that case, nothing would have remained.

 Discoveries at Tunguska

 Most of the trees were their sides in a radial pattern.
 However, near the epicenter, the trees did not fall.
 Instead, the blast stripped off their branches and bark, and they pointed away from the epicenter.
 It is common during fast-moving shock waves, that tree limbs and bark break off before the branches transfer impact momentum to the trunk of the tree.
-People observed similar debranching at Hiroshima 37 years after the Siberian catatrophe.
+People observed similar debranching at Hiroshima 37 years after the Siberian catastrophe.

-When the team tried to ask the locals if they had seen or heard anything, the met with an unexpected problem.
+When the team tried to ask the locals if they had seen or heard anything, they met with an unexpected problem.
 People who believed that an angry god caused the disaster were reluctant to speak to Kulik’s team about the explosion.
 Their god Ogdy was known to kill animals and smash trees.

 Tunguska Event Theories

 Some people disputed that the event was a meteorite.
 But today, the consensus among scientists is that an asteroid or comet entering the Earth’s atmosphere caused the explosion.
 Alternative theories have ranged: